 Using the dampers' 5-millisecond response time, the Active Damper System reacts to sudden changes in driver or road inputs.
 A high damping force achieved in this short time allows the dampers to quickly aid the coil springs and stabilizer bars in roll and pitch control, greatly improving the handling of the MDX.

 The result of the improved transient handling, road isolation and body control afforded by the MDX's Active Damper System is a noticeable reduction in the driver's workload.
 In short, the system is able to achieve the benefits of a sport-tuned suspension without the traditional ride comfort trade-off.
-The overall benefit is more enjoyment, better control and less fatigue over the long haul.
+The overall benefit is more driving enjoyment, better vehicle control and less passenger fatigue over a long drive.

 The Active Damper System does not require any special maintenance, has no scheduled replacement interval and maintains the same quality, durability and performance as all other Acura components.